aws/aws-graviton-getting-started/SIMD_and_vectorization.md

 ## Background

-Arm-v8 architecture include Advanced-SIMD instructions (A.k.a neon) helping boost performance for many applications that can take advantage of the wide registers.
+Arm-v8 architecture include Advanced-SIMD instructions (NEON) helping boost performance for many applications that can take advantage of the wide registers.

 A lot of the applications and libraries already taking advantage of Arm's Advanced-SIMD, yet this guide is written for developers writing new code or libraries.
 We'll guide on various ways to take advantage of these instructions, whether through compiler auto-vectorization or writing intrinsics.

-Later we'll explain how to build portable code, that would detect in runtime which instructions are available at the specific cores, so developers can build one binary that support cores with different capabilities.
+Later we'll explain how to build portable code, that would detect at runtime which instructions are available at the specific cores, so developers can build one binary that supports cores with different capabilities.
 For example, to support one binary that would run on Graviton1, Graviton2, and arbitrary set of Android devices with Arm v8.x support.

 ## Compiler-driven auto-vectorization

 Compilers keep improving to take advantage of the SIMD instructions without developers explicit guidance or specific coding style.

-In general, GCC 9 have a good support for auto-vectorization, while GCC 10 has shown impressive improvement over GCC 9 in most cases.
+In general, GCC 9 has good support for auto-vectorization, while GCC 10 has shown impressive improvement over GCC 9 in most cases.

 Compiling with *-fopt-info-vec-missed* is good practice to check which loops were not vectorized.

-### Example how minor code change improve auto-vectorization
+### How minor code changes improve auto-vectorization

-The following example was ran on Graviton2, with Ubuntu 20.04 and gcc 9.3.
+The following example was run on Graviton2, with Ubuntu 20.04 and gcc 9.3.
 Different combinations of server and compiler version may show different results

 Starting code looked like:
 ```